Are Root Canals Painful?

 Root canal treatment is a procedure for saving teeth that are decayed or severely infected.
-Root canals are called for when an infection, which may have been ‘only a toothache’ in the beginning, creates an abscess which expands throughout the root of the tooth.
-Root canal treatment, done by an endodontist or a general dentist, cleanses the inside of the tooth, and removes the nerve and pulp present inside the root canal, saving the tooth.
+Root canals are called for when an infection, which may have been ‘only a toothache’ initially, creates an abscess that expands throughout the tooth’s root.
+Root canal treatment, done by an endodontist or a general dentist, cleanses the inside of the tooth and removes the nerve and pulp inside the root canal, saving the tooth.

 Due to misconceptions and myths about the procedure, some people find the thought of getting a root canal potentially frightening.
-We’re going to explain what root canal therapy involves and address a common question about the procedure:
+We will debunk some common misconceptions and review when you may know you need a root canal.

-A root canal procedure might not be scary if you know what it involves.
+If you know what it involves, a root canal procedure might not be scary.
 The dentist will numb the area near your tooth so you will not feel any pain.
-Though there are some rare cases where anesthetic may not be 100% effective when dealing with problems such as abscesses, the dentist will typically prescribe antibiotics seven to ten days ahead of time to avoid them from being a problem.
+Though there are some rare cases where anesthetics may not be 100% effective when dealing with problems such as abscesses, the dentist will typically prescribe antibiotics seven to ten days ahead of time to prevent them from being a problem.

 Once the root canal treatment has been completed and the bacteria and infection are cleared out of the tooth, your endodontist or dentist will remove the nerve from the tooth, place a soothing agent, and seal it with a filling.
-Should there be any discomfort after the procedure, it should clear up in twenty-four hours as the immune system takes care of whatever remains of the infection.
-There could be a little tenderness in the area for a few days following the procedure.
+Should there be any discomfort after the procedure, it should clear up in 24 hours as the immune system takes care of whatever remains of the infection.
+The area could have a little tenderness for a few days following the procedure.

 Share Article